STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Experimental Results

 \subsubsection{Benefit of Stability-Aware Command Velocity-based Traversability in MPC Local Planning}

 Next, we evaluate how stability-aware command velocity improves the execution of global paths in the local MPC planner.
 Although a global path may be traversable, it often includes regions requiring delicate locomotion, making terrain-aware velocity regulation critical.
-To evaluate the differences that arise only from local MPC planning behavior, we use the \textit{undulating terrain} environment with a baseline weight setting of \mbox{$w=3$}, where both the proposed method and baselines generate nearly identical global paths, as shown in Fig.~\ref{fig:trav_and_path_plan_hills}.
-In the final segment of the path, the robot must ascend a moderate slope, demanding careful speed regulation.
-The navigation results are summarized in Table~\ref{tab:navigation results for Hills}.
+To evaluate the differences that arise only from local MPC planning behavior, we use \textit{challenging terrain} environment with a baseline weight setting of \mbox{$w=3$}, where both the proposed method and LearnedInS generate nearly identical global paths but the paths contain slopes and rough terrains that demand the robot careful speed regulation, as shown in Fig.~\ref{fig:challenging_terrain}.
+The navigation results are summarized in Table~\ref{tab:navigation results for challenging}.
 Note that MPC planners without command constraints, commonly used in prior works, consistently failed and are excluded.
-In the table, STATE achieved the highest success rate and improved navigation time with only a modest trade-off in stability.
-This improvement is attributed to a more effective adaptation of motion aggressiveness to terrain conditions: accelerating in favorable terrain and modulating speed in challenging terrain.
+The proposed algorithm achieves the highest success rate—though not $100\%$—while maintaining a favorable balance between instability and navigation time shown in Table \ref{tab:navigation results for challenging}.
+This improvement is attributed to a more effective adaptation of motion aggressiveness to terrain conditions: accelerating in favorable terrain and modulating speed in unstable terrain.
 By contrast, the linear scaling in baselines cannot fully capture the nonlinear relationship between terrain, command, and locomotion stability.
+The full simulation results of all four methods are shown in the supplementary video.